Skinny Bread Machine White Bread© Copyright 2018. All rights reserved and enforced

 1 teaspoon Yeast

-Watch the machine in the first few minutes of mixing.
-If your flour has been stored a while, it may have gone somewhat dry and therefore want a few more tablespoons of water.
+Hold back on a bit of the water, and watch the machine in the first few minutes of mixing.
+If your flour has been stored a while, it may have gone somewhat dry and need it all, or even want a few more tablespoons of water.
+You don't want a super, tight, dry dough, or you won't get a good rise.

 Nutrition NotesNutrition information is for bread sliced in 20 slices that are 1 cm (.4 inches) thick.
 It's really not feasible to try to slice it any thinner.